phantomzone-org/poulpy/poulpy-hal/README.md

 # 🐙 Poulpy-HAL

 **Poulpy-HAL** is a Rust crate that provide backend agnostic layouts and trait-based low-level lattice arithmetic matching the API of [**spqlios-arithmetic**](https://github.com/tfhe/spqlios-arithmetic).
-This allows developpers to implement lattice-based schemes generically, with the ability to plug in optimized backends (e.g. CPU, GPU, FPGA).
+This allows developpers to implement lattice-based schemes generically, with the ability to plug in any optimized backends (e.g. CPU, GPU, FPGA) at runtime.

 ## Crate Organization